-Cairns Holiday Coconut Resort lies along Bruce Highway and Anderson Road, just fifteen minutes from central Cairns.
-It covers 28 acres of land filled with rainforest areas, tropical gardens and open space.
-Its facilities include a disabled and family bathroom, campers kitchen, recreation room, pool table, tour bookings, 24 hour reception, mini-mart, laundromats, dump point, tour buses call, tropical dining cafe, barbecues, gas refills, van storage and daily housekeeping.
+Cairns Holiday Coconut Resort is located at Bruce Highway and Anderson Road.
+Just fifteen minutes from central Cairns, the resort covers 28 acres of land filled with rainforest areas, tropical gardens, and open space.
+Its facilities include a disabled and family bathroom, campers kitchen, recreation room, pool table, tour bookings, 24-hour reception, mini-mart, laundromats, dump point, tour buses call, tropical dining cafe, barbecues, gas refills, van storage, and daily housekeeping.

-Crystal Cascades Holiday Park sits along Intake Road in Redlynch.
-It has three types of campervan camping sites; ensuite sites, powered sites and unpowered sites.
-All of the sites are surrounded with beautiful views and have ample facilities.
+Crystal Cascades Holiday Park can be found along Intake Road in Redlynch.
+It has three types of campervan camping sites; ensuite sites, powered sites, and unpowered sites.
+All of the sites are surrounded by beautiful views and have ample facilities.
 Stay here for a memorable experience.